Blackburn Cathedral: Organ

 The organ for the new church was designed by John Gray and Frederick Davison.
-Its debut was on 28 February 1828, with a concert of works by Handel including extracts from the Messiah, Israel in Egypt and his Occasional Overture, played by the new organist Joseph John Harris.
+Its debut was on 28 February 1828, with a concert of works by Handel including extracts from Messiah, Israel in Egypt and his Occasional Overture, played by the new organist Joseph John Harris.
 This organ was replaced in the 1870s by an instrument designed by Aristide Cavaillé-Coll.

 The third, and present organ at Blackburn was built by J. W. Walker & Sons Ltd and completed in 1970.
 Funding was provided by William Thompson, a Burnley-based benefactor of the cathedral.
 The organ was restored at the end of the 20th century by Woods.
 It is considered a world-class instrument, and is used for recordings, concerts, recitals and organ meditations throughout the year.

 Organists

 Since 2019 the organist and director of music has been John Robinson.
 Previous organists have included Henry Smart, Richard Henry Coleman, Charles Hylton Stewart, Herman Brearley, Thomas Lucas Duerden, John Bertalot, David Anthony Cooper, Gordon Stewart, Richard Tanner and Samuel Hudson.
 The organist in residence (since 2022) is John Hosking.